benfarrah01/Spotify-Song-Recommendations-Bot/docs/1_progress.md

 * Create a spotify developer account.
 Only one person needs to create the account.
 The reason being is because we just need 1 client ID and secret ID to reference into the spotify account.
 * Download the spotify API to the Jupyter Notebook.
 Importing Spotipy.
 This allows to get all the spotify data from each user.
 * Create a python file for each genres we are going to use for the recommendations.
-7 genres assigned for each day
+7 genres assigned for each day.
+There are Pop, R&B, Jazz, Country, Rock, EDM and Rap.
 * The python file will import the spotify playlist to the Jupyter Notebook
 * Create a main function which randomly choose a song from the assigned playlist for that day.